TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 5. If you wish, you can root with Magisk.
 Go to TWRP Advanced -> Root device.
 Then you can update your Magisk binary later with Magisk Manager.
 6. Apply some fixes, like brightness slider fix and others.
 DONE.

+## Uninstall:
- - If you wish to change GSI, restore System partition from your backup made on step 1.
+ - If you wish to **change GSI**: restore System partition from your backup made on step 1, an then continue from step 2.
- - If you wish rollback to stock, restore System partition, reboot to system, then restore Data.
+ - If you wish to **go back to stock**: restore System partition, reboot to system, then restore Data.

 ---